Exceptional spectrum and dynamic magnetization: Dynamic magnetization

-From Eq. (\ref{MT}), we find that for the case with uniform field distribution we simply have\textbf{\ }$\mathrm{N}\left( t\right) =2\ln \kappa +2\ln t$\textbf{, }where factor $2$\ characterize the speed. $\mathrm{ N}(t)$ for the processes in Fig. \ref{fig2} are plotted in Fig. \ref{fig3} (a).
+From equation (\ref{MT}), we find that for the case with uniform field distribution we simply have\textbf{\ }$\mathrm{N}\left( t\right) =2\ln \kappa +2\ln t$\textbf{, }where factor $2$\ characterize the speed. $\mathrm{ \ N}(t)$ for the processes in figure \ref{fig2} are plotted in figure \ref {fig3}(a).
 It shows that the final results are independent of the distributions of $\kappa (x,y)$, which only affects the speed of the magnetization.
-Figure \ref{fig3}(b) indicates that for a smaller $\kappa _{0}$, the speed of magnetization is closer to that of uniform field distribution.
+Figure \ref{fig3}(b) indicates that for a smaller $\kappa _{0} $, the speed of magnetization is closer to that of uniform field distribution.
 We also investigate the effect of dimensionality on the speed of the magnetization.
-We compute $\mathrm{N}(t)$ for several typical cases, including $1$D periodic chain, $2$D square lattice and $3$D cubic lattice with single non-Hermitian impurity [see Fig. \ref{fig3}(c)].
+We compute $\mathrm{N}(t)$ for several typical cases, including $1$D periodic chain, $2$D square lattice and $3$D cubic lattice with single non-Hermitian impurity [see figure \ref{fig3}(c)].
 It indicates that the result is independent of the dimensionality approximately.